SwagOtaku/plugin.video.kaito/README.md

 **_Function_**:
 - Context Menu: Anime title and Episode Plot does not show during playback when using select source.
 - Widgets: No information shows during the playback
-- Widgets: Skip intro seems to display twice only on widgets

 **_Optional_**:
 - TMDB Players: Need to add an Otaku openplayer for tmdb helper.
 (Examples: [a4k-openproject](https://github.com/a4k-openproject/json.openplayers))